HWeber-tech/emp_proving_ground_v1/docs/operations/managed_ingest_environment.md

   --format markdown
 ```

+Add `--extra KEY=VALUE` overrides when you need to temporarily swap connectors
-The drill snapshot includes the managed manifest and the configured failover
+or credentials without editing the dotenv file.
+The drill snapshot includes the
+managed manifest and the configured failover scenario, matching the metadata
-scenario, matching the metadata recorded by `InstitutionalIngestServices`.
+recorded by `InstitutionalIngestServices`.

 ## 5. Teardown